 Computer Skills

-To perform this job successfully, an individual should have knowledge of Database software; Internet software; Inventory software, Project Management software; Word Processing software and Spreadsheet software.
+To perform this job successfully, an individual should have a knowledge of Internet and Power Point software.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this job, the employee is frequently required to sit; use hands to finger, handle, or feel and talk or hear.
-The employee is occasionally required to stand; walk and reach with hands and arms.
-The employee must occasionally lift and/or move up to 50 pounds.
+While performing the duties of this job, the employee is regularly required to sit and talk or hear.
+The employee is occasionally required to stand; walk; use hands to finger, handle, or feel; reach with hands and arms and smell.
+The employee must occasionally lift and/or move up to 25 pounds.
 Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception and ability to adjust focus.

 Work Environment